We’ve taken a look at how chocolate packaging design has been used to reflect a nation’s culture.

 France – Le chocolat des Francais

 This unique packaging design showcases the content and language of traditional French culture.
 From beret’s to the traditional striped t-shirts, this packaging makes you go “Oh la la.”
-The script typeface and logo boosts the authenticity of this small village made chocolate.
+The script typeface and logo boost the authenticity of this small village made chocolate.

 Vietnam – Marou